KiltedCode/khandaria-campaign/sessions/2022/2022-10-06-into-the-fray.md

 can attempt to concentrate on it, or sacrifice spell slot (4 or 5)
 `Qa'dat` is willing to sacrifice a spell for all
 runner comes up during spell, realizes shouldn't interrupt then leaves
-halbir gives a great speech
+Halber gives a great speech

 start to mount up
 `Qa'dat` uses scroll of **overland flight**